Wayne's World 2: Plot

 Tickets are sold for Waynestock, but no bands arrive.
-Leaving Garth to keep the rowdy crowd in check, Wayne disrupts Cassandra's wedding before escaping the ceremony with her and they get back together, in a scene closely resembling the finale of The Graduate.
-Meanwhile, Garth has stage fright during the concert and the crowd grows impatient.
+Leaving Garth to keep the rowdy crowd in check, Wayne disrupts Cassandra's wedding before escaping the ceremony with her.
+They get back together in a parody of the finale of The Graduate.
+Meanwhile, Garth has stage fright during the concert, and the crowd grows impatient.
 Wayne returns to find the bands have still not arrived.

-In another desert dream, Wayne and Garth consult Morrison, who says that the bands will not come, and that all that matters is they tried.
-Unable to return to Waynestock, they become lost in the desert and begin to die of starvation.
+Wayne and Garth consult Morrison in the dream desert, who says that the bands will not come and that they tried.
+Unable to return, they become lost in the desert and die of thirst.
 Finding this unacceptable, Wayne and Garth reenact the ending of Thelma & Louise, driving their car off a cliff while trying to find the bands.
-Finally, Wayne and Garth admit that they just have to end the film with a standard happy ending in which the bands arrive, and Waynestock is a success.
-Morrison tells Wayne that he needed to organize Waynestock to learn that Cassandra loves him for who he is; and also that adulthood requires one to take responsibility while being able to find fun in life.
-Bobby arrives to Waynestock to pursue Cassandra, but is prevented from entering.
+Finally, Wayne and Garth admit that they have to end the film with a standard happy ending in which the bands arrive, and Waynestock succeeds.
+Morrison tells Wayne that he needed to organize Waynestock to learn that Cassandra loves him for who he is, and also that adulthood requires one to take responsibility while being able to find fun in life.
+Bobby arrives at Waynestock to pursue Cassandra, but is prevented from entering.

 In a mid-credits scene, the entire park is covered with trash after the concert.
 The "weird naked Indian" begins to cry, but he cheers up when Wayne and Garth promise to clean up.